-One of the most rare aerial training cameras of WW II is the Williamson, Air Ministry (AM emblem, only used during the war) G28.
-These cameras are are build to look like the Lewis Gun, with the purpose to train soldiers to use this gun.
+One of the most rare aerial training cameras of WW II is the Williamson G28, Air Ministry (AM emblem, only used during the war).
+These cameras are build to look like the Lewis Gun, with the purpose to train airmen.
+This camera is used on airplanes while the more known Thornton Pickard Mk3 "Hyth" was used by soldiers.

 Little is known about this camera.
 So If you have information, please contact me!